Constraints on pseudo-Dirac neutrinos using high-energy neutrinos from NGC 1068

 which is stronger due to the larger energy of the neutrino.
 Additionally, IceCube later reported a series of $13\pm5$ events from the same direction.
 These observations can be used, in principle, for a similar study to constrain values of $\dm$.

 \textbf{\emph{Conclusion -- }} Detection of high-energy neutrino events by IceCube has opened up new frontiers in multi-messenger astronomy.
 In particular, the naturally long baseline available to the neutrinos, coupled with their high energies, allows them to be the harbingers of new exotic physics, otherwise inaccessible to mankind.
-In this work, we used the IceCube observation of $\sim 79$ TeV-sh neutrino events coming from the direction of the active galactic nuclei NGC 1068 to probe the extent of lepton-number violation in the Standard Model.
+In this work, we used the IceCube observation of $\sim 79$ TeV-sh neutrino events coming from the direction of the active galactic nuclei NGC 1068 to probe the extent of lepton number violation in the Standard Model.

-A soft lepton-number violation can be manifested through active-sterile neutrino oscillations over astronomical baselines inversely proportional to the mass-squared difference $(\dm)$ between active and sterile neutrinos.
+A soft lepton number violation can be manifested through active-sterile neutrino oscillations over astronomical baselines inversely proportional to the mass-squared difference $(\dm)$ between active and sterile neutrinos.
 These oscillations, if present, will lead to a distortion of the event spectra, and a reduction in the number of neutrinos observed.

 This simple yet powerful idea can be utilized to probe the strength of lepton number violation, characterised by the magnitude of $\dm$.
 The identification of the source of these neutrinos, and precise measurement of their energies, allowed us to precisely calculate the oscillation lengths associated with $\dm$, and the corresponding spectral modifications.
-We used the analysis of the IceCube collaboration, outlined in~Ref.~\cite{IceCube:2022der}, to rule out $\dm \geq 1.1\times 10^{-18}\eV^2$ at more than $90\%$ confidence level.
-The result obtained is one of the strongest bounds on the extent of lepton-number violation from experiments.
+We used the analysis of the IceCube collaboration, outlined in~Ref.~\cite{IceCube:2022der}, to rule out $\dm = 1.4\times 10^{-18}\eV^2$ at more than $90\%$ confidence level, using the total number of events observed.
+We simulated the loss of sensitivity at large mass-squared splitting by checking where the number of events does not change by more than 1\% when the mass-splitting is changed.
+This yields the sensitivity region as $10^{-19.1}\lesssim \delta m^2 \lesssim 10^{-17.0}\,{\rm eV}^2$.

+Parameter correlations of the original IceCube analysis as well as uncertainties of the neutrino mixing angle have been properly treated via Gaussian pull terms.
+The result obtained is one of the strongest bounds on the extent of lepton number violation from experiments.
+However, we would like to point out that the performed investigation depends crucially on the assumptions of the neutrino energy spectrum as well as their flavor composition.
+We leave a detailed study on the impact of various flux assumptions as well as a more involved sterile neutrino sector, i.e. different $\dm_{i}$, for future analyses.

 These extreme new physics scenarios are clearly inaccessible to any terrestrial experiments.
-The observations of these point-sources of astronomical neutrinos like NGC 1068 and TXS 0506+056 clearly pave way for new laboratories for neutrino physics.
+The observations of these point-sources of astronomical neutrinos like NGC 1068 and TXS 0506+056 clearly pave the way for new laboratories for neutrino physics.

 \textbf{\emph{Acknowledgements --}} We thank Yuber Perez-Gonzalez for discussions and collaborations in the early phase of the project, and Sergio Palomares Ruiz for useful comments on the draft.
 We would also like to thank the IceCube Collaboration for providing their datasets and analysis routines to the public, which set the foundation for the analysis performed in this work.